ethanstoner/vulture/README.md

 The script will automatically:
 1. Build the Docker image (if needed)
-2. Analyze all JAR files in `input/`
+2. Decompile all JAR files in `input/` → saves to `decompiled/`
-3. Decompile and deobfuscate (if mappings are available)
+3. Compile decompiled source back to JAR → saves to `compiled/`
-4. Save all results to `output/`
+4. Optionally deobfuscate (if mappings are available in `_internal/mappings/`)

 ### Manual Docker Usage